git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 ### Play and Sequence

 * MIDI Edit: Select the MIDI channel to use to display and edit MIDI notes in sequencers

-### Workflow

-* User Page 1-8: Allows to set a name for the user parameter pages

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak